LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 Events can include additional photos displayed in an expandable gallery.
 The gallery uses a masonry-style layout so images of varying dimensions fit nicely together with minimal gaps.

+## Archived Events

+When a visitor lands on an event page that no longer exists in the primary `tta_events` table, the template automatically checks the `tta_events_archive` table.
+Archived events display all of the standard details but ticket purchasing and the login prompt are removed.
+A small notice appears above the “About This Event” section letting the visitor know the event has passed and links them to `/events/` to browse upcoming events.

 ## Attendee Gallery

 Below the image gallery, a second accordion displays profile pictures of confirmed attendees.
 The list is built from the `tta_attendees` table joined to `tta_members` via email so member profile images can be shown.
 Results are cached via `TTA_Cache` for ten minutes (one minute when empty).
 Each attendee's full name appears beneath their photo along with their membership level (Free, Basic, or Premium).
 If a profile image is missing or attendance is hidden, a placeholder image is shown with a label like "Attendee #1."
 Hosts and volunteers are highlighted with a small badge over their photo.
 Hosts are listed first, followed by volunteers, and then all other attendees in alphabetical order.